Robertgreenwood27/bookapp/content/chapter3.md

 The shadows around Arris grew more pronounced, reaching out to touch the walls, the floor, the ceiling.
 In the kitchen, he heard the soft hum of the refrigerator stutter and change pitch.
 The microwave's display flickered, showing random symbols before going dark.

-Arris staggered to the bathroom, desperate for a moment of normalcy.
-But as he flicked on the light, he found no comfort in his reflection.
-His skin was unnaturally pale, dark veins visible beneath the surface.
-His eyes, once a warm brown, now swirled with shadows that seemed to devour the light.
+The harsh bathroom light offered Arris no comfort as he confronted his reflection.
+His skin, now almost translucent, revealed a complex network of dark veins beneath.
+But it was his eyes that truly unsettled him - where once warm brown had resided, now swirled bottomless pools of shadow that seemed to devour the very light around them.

 *Is this me?
 Is this what I'm becoming?
 Something beyond human?*